MichaelELeonard/Matplotlib-Challenge/README.md

 <br>

 ## SUMMERY STATISTICS
-Overall summary statistics were then calculated examining the Mean, Median, Variance, Standard Deviation & Standard Error of Measurement of all the drug regimens in the trial.
+Overall summary statistics were then calculated examining the mean, median, variance, standard deviation & standard error of measurement of all the drug regimens in the trial.

 <br>
 <img src="Pics/tumor_summary.png" width="900" height="298">